 Visit the Faisal mosque

 The Faisal mosque began its construction in 1976 with the idea of hosting more than 10.000 people at the same time under its roof.
 In fact, it was the largest mosque in the world until 1993.
-Still, if not it’s because of his size, for his look is worth approaching.
+Still, if not because of its size, is worth approaching because of its looks.

 It is possible to visit it inside, we were around in prayer time and during these periods it is impossible (and understandable).